nguyenthanhdat23012003/Computer-Network-Theory/Chapter4-Transmission_Of_Information_In_The_Network/4_TransmissionOfInformationInTheNetwork.md

+**[Vietnamese Below]**

+# Information Transmission in Computer Networks

+In a network system, there are many different addresses used by protocols at various levels.
+- When TCP or UDP encapsulates its PDU, it requires the port number of the destination process and the port number of the sending process.
+- When IP encapsulates a packet, it requires the IP address of the source and destination machines.
+- When Ethernet encapsulates a frame, it requires the MAC address of the network card on the source and destination machines within the LAN.

+## Port Address

+For scenarios requiring a port address, the port is determined as follows:
+- The port number of the process must be provided by the application itself.
+This is one of the agreements within the application layer protocol.
+When initializing a socket, the application must provide the port number of the destination process.
+- The source port is assigned by the operating system to the process, either temporarily or permanently, depending on the program's requirements.

+## IP Address

+For scenarios requiring an IP address:
+- The source IP address is obtained from the IP configuration of the corresponding network interface.
+- The destination IP address must be provided by the application program.
+When initializing a socket, the application must supply this destination IP address.

+## MAC Address

+For scenarios requiring a MAC address:
+- The source MAC address is obtained directly from the network card.
+- The destination MAC address is automatically obtained from the destination IP address using the ARP protocol.

+Terminal devices have two types of addresses simultaneously: a logical IP address and a physical MAC address.
+The IP address enables host-to-host communication across different networks, while the MAC address enables the transmission of data frames within a single LAN (within the same broadcast domain).

+## ARP Protocol

+ARP (Address Resolution Protocol) is a mandatory protocol within the TCP/IP suite.
+It is responsible for discovering a device's MAC address based on its IP address.

+### Example

+Two computers, A and B, are connected to the same switch and belong to the same IP range.
+When computer A wants to send data to computer B, its network card's Ethernet layer must create a frame before sending it over the medium.
+To create the frame, the MAC address of the destination is needed, while the data only contains the IP address.

+1. Computer A checks that the destination IP address is within the same range as itself.
+2. Computer A broadcasts an ARP frame across the entire LAN (broadcast domain) to determine the MAC address associated with computer B's IP address.
+3. If computer B is active, it receives the ARP broadcast (since it is on the same network as A) and responds with its MAC address.
+Once A knows B's MAC address, it creates a frame directed to computer B.
+4. If computer B is not active, there will be no response to A's ARP request.
+As a result, A cannot create a frame, and the transmission fails.
+5. If A and B are on different networks, A sends the frame directly to the router (default gateway).

+In theory, if a frame can be created (with the correct destination MAC), data can still be transmitted within the LAN without requiring an IP address.
+However, in practice, the MAC address is automatically determined through ARP.
+Therefore, both IP and MAC addresses are essential for TCP/IP networks.

+Operating systems often manage network card information alongside IP address configurations, even though the network card does not use the IP address itself.

+If the destination machine is on the same network as the source machine, the source machine will look in its MAC table to find the recipient's MAC address.
+If the corresponding MAC address is not found, the ARP protocol is executed to discover the MAC address and store it in the MAC table for future use.
+Once the MAC address is available, the sender encapsulates the frame and sends it.

+If the destination machine is on a different network than the source machine, the source machine will check if a default gateway is configured.
+If configured, the frame is sent to the default gateway; otherwise, the packet is dropped, and a "destination host unreachable" message is displayed.

+When the source and destination machines are on different networks, the process is more complex.

+- The data frame is sent from the source machine to the router port connected to the LAN.
+- Upon reaching the router, the frame is unpacked to extract the SDU (the IP packet).
+After obtaining the IP packet, the router knows the source and destination IP addresses of this packet.
+- The router uses the network identifier of the destination IP address to check if the destination network is connected to it.
+If so, the router forwards the IP packet to the port connected to the destination network.
+At the destination port, the IP packet is repackaged into a frame similar to the one on the network card.

+- If the destination network is not connected to the router, the router forwards the IP packet to the most appropriate port for reaching the destination network.
+The packet may pass through several intermediate routers before arriving at the final router (connected to the destination network).

+- The process of comparing addresses and deciding on packet forwarding is based on the routing table (which can be manually created for simple networks or automatically generated via routing protocols).

+- If the IP packet contains a broadcast address, the router blocks it from being forwarded to other networks.
+Similarly, if the IP packet contains a private address, the router prevents it from being forwarded to public areas.

+<div style="border-top: 2px solid white; margin: 20px 0;"></div>

 # Truyền thông tin trong mạng máy tính

 Trong hệ thống mạng có tất nhiều địa chỉ khác nhau dùng bởi các giao thức ở các cấp độ.